-Figure 7 This is what you should see when looking through a well adjusted Ritchey-Chretien telescope with the 33141 Omegon Collimation Eyepiece.
+This is what you should see when looking through a well adjusted Ritchey-Chretien telescope with the 33141 Omegon Collimation Eyepiece.
 You will see the following pieces:

 - i.
 The grey slanted cross is the reticule of the collimation eyepiece. - ii.
 The small quarter circles at the intersection of the reticule are parts of the small circle that marks the centre of the secondary mirror. - iii.
-The bright area in the middle around the small circle is the image of the bright area in the collimation eyepiece - iv.
+The bright area in the middle around the small circle is the image of the bright area in the collimation eveniece. - iv.
 The black border around the bright area is the secondary mirror holder with lens shade. - v.
 The bright area around the black border is the image of the main mirror, which is separated into four segments by the 4 black secondary mirror spider vanes. - vi.
 The thin black border around the main mirror is the main mirror holder. - vii.
 Right at the outside the stray light in the bright room shows the distance between main mirror and tube.
 The adjustment of the telescope generally follows the same sequence as with the laser pointer.
 You must therefore always make sure to loosen one or two counter screws, before tightening any other screw.
 Once the adjustment process is finished, all counter screws must be tightened.
 Please make sure that the screws are only tightened hand-tight!
 They are adjustment screws for high precision equipment - brutal force is strictly prohibited.
+Adjustment is only done on the main mirror and just a little on the secondary mirror - the eyepiece holder is no longer adjusted.
 C) Fine tuning on a star

 The last few fractions of a millimetre that still separate you from the perfect adjustment by following the procedure described above, can be adjusted by using an artificial or real star.
-The extremely enlarged picture at the left shows the ideal star, as it should be visible in the centre of the field of vision in the telescope - a round bright circle, the so-called Airy disc, with one or several concentric, round diffraction rings.
+The following, extremely enlarged picture shows the ideal star, as it should be visible in the centre of the field of vision in the telescope - a round bright circle, the so-called Airy disc, with one or several concentric, round diffraction rings.
 Please note, that this picture will normally not be visible, even with a perfectly adjusted optical system - the star disc will dance and drift because of air turbulence.
-It is therefore necessary to keep looking through the eyepiece in order to be able to judge whether one sees a round, symmetric image with air turbulence, or a one or two side distorted image.

-A deadjusted star will most likely appear as shown in the picture at the left - a squeezed ellipse that will turn by 90° during focusing.
+It is therefore necessary to keep looking through the eyepiece for a while in order to be able to judge whether one sees a round, symmetric image with air turbulence, or a one or two side distorted image.
+A deadjusted star will most likely appear as shown in the picture at the bottom - a squeezed ellipse, that will turn by 90° during focusing.
 During fine tuning one will use photos or look through the eyepiece to adjust the equipment so that the star in the middle of the image looks like the one in the upper picture.